Special Diets and Nutrition

 Please allow up to 5 school days from receipt of the Medical Statement for Nutrition Services to plan for the appropriate menu adaptations and obtain any special foods needed to make the correct meal(s) for your child.
 During the planning process, please send a lunch from home.

-If your student does not plan to eat meals and school and will bring lunch from home, it is still recommended to make sure that the school has allergy and health information on file.
+If your student does not plan to eat meals at school and will bring lunch from home, it is still recommended to make sure that the school has allergy and health information on file.

 If you have additional questions about special diet meals, search our list of topics or contact us to request a meeting with our dietitian.